 They were reputed to rampage through villages killing and feasting on livestock and farm animals.
-As such, rituals were often conducted where sacrifices were made as a symbolic gesture to tigers to in the hope that the stripped beast would stop terrorizing them and leave them in peace (not pieces).
+As such, rituals were often conducted where sacrifices were made as a symbolic gesture to tigers in the hope that the striped beast would stop terrorizing them and leave them in peace (not pieces).

 The fear of tigers became so widespread and for a period of time, even speaking it’s name was taboo.